yogsototh/Scratch/content/html/fr/blog/Haskell-the-Hard-Way.md

  > «This is an `[Integer]` inside an `IO`»

 If you want to understand the details behind all of this, you'll have to read the next section.
-But sincerly, if you just want to _use_ IO.
+But sincerely, if you just want to _use_ IO.
-Just exercise a litlle and remember to think about the type.
+Just exercise a little and remember to think about the type.

 Finally our main function is quite simpler: